Maldives vs. Seychelles: Choosing Your Tropical Escape

 What to do on the Maldives vs. Seychelles?

-In Seychelles, there’s a bit more to do.
-Brace yourself; I’m going to repeat myself again.
-Since you’re on the main island, you can take tours and visit the Botanical Gardens (and feed gigantic tortoises), the marina, and the local market.
-You can also do the same water activities as in the Maldives, such as diving, scuba diving, etc. I was also told there is some nightlife in Seychelles, so if you’re up for some partying with the locals, you actually can ;)
+In Seychelles, you have a bit more freedom to go out and explore.
+If you’re located on the main island, you can take tours and visit the botanical gardens (and feed gigantic tortoises), the marina, and the local market.
+You can also do the same water activities as in the Maldives, such as diving, scuba diving, etc. Up for something spectacular?
+I truly recommend going on a short helicopter ride to see the island from above.
+It’s a once-in-a-lifetime opportunity to see the magnificent views from above.
+Oh, before I forget - I was told there is some nightlife in Seychelles, so if you’re up for some partying with the locals, you actually can ;)

 So where should I go next?
 The Verdict.

-I think I wasn’t very subtle in my preference in this post.
-The Maldives is an excellent destination for a couple of days.
+Maldives is an excellent destination for a couple of days.
 I would advise going for four tops.
-You also need to be the type of person who enjoys sitting by the pool/ocean and doing absolutely nothing for multiple days.
+You also need to be the type of person who enjoys sitting by the pool/ocean and really unwinding for multiple days.
 Also, and this is a personal preference, the Maldives are flat, so the only view you’ll have is water.
 Yes, it will probably be the bluest water you’ll see in your life, but no matter where you go on the island, the view will stay the same.

 If you’re looking for a vacation to completely relax by the pool or beach and get a day or two in of activities, Seychelles is probably a better option.
-The water is still blue; there are more trees, so there is more privacy between the villas at the resort, and wherever you go, the view changes.
-Seychelles has more mountains meaning the views are breathtaking.
+The water is still blue, and there are more trees, so there is more privacy between the villas at the resort.
+Whenever you go, the view changes.
+Seychelles has more mountains, meaning the views are breathtaking.
 You can even see the whole Island by helicopter if you're not afraid of heights.

 I hope this was helpful.
-Or, if you’re not considering any of the two, an entertaining read.
-If you have any more questions, you can always slide into my DMs, and I’m more than happy to answer any of your questions.
+If you have any more questions, you can always reach out here or on Instagram, I’m more than happy to answer any of your questions.